 Employees with questions or concerns about discrimination based on sex, including sexual harassment should contact the district Title IX coordinator, Eloy Chapa (eloy.chapa@gccisd.net) at 281-707-3539.
-Employees with questions or concerns about discrimination on the basis of a disability should contact the district ADA/Section 504 coordinator, Holli Pharis (holli.pharis@gccisd.net) at 281-707-3325.
+Employees with questions or concerns about discrimination on the basis of a disability should contact the district ADA/Section 504 coordinator, Rachel Brady (Rachel.brady@gccisd.net) at 281-707-3327.
 Questions or concerns relating to discrimination for any other reason should be directed to the Superintendent at 281-707-3220.